Taghairm

 Taghairm was a historical Scottish Gaelic mode of divination.
-Several kinds of taghairm are described; each seemed to involve summoning spirits through animal sacrifice and entering altered states of consciousness.
+Several kinds of taghairm are described; each seemed to involve summoning spirits and entering altered states of consciousness.

 In A Description of the Western Islands of Scotland (1703 and 1716), Scottish writer Màrtainn MacGille Mhàrtainn describes the ways of consulting spirits in the Hebrides during the 17th century.
-All involved a man being wrapped in a bull hide and asked a question about the future.
-One way was to leave the man in the bullhide in a wild lonely spot overnight.
-Another was to swing the man in the bullhide against a riverbank.
-He wrote that they sometimes roasted a cat alive as part of the ceremony, believing this would summon another large cat who would confirm the man's answer.
+One involved a man being wrapped in a bull hide, with only his head outside of it, to sit in a wild and lonely spot overnight, in order to divine wisdom.
+Another was to swing the man (with no bullhide mentioned) against a boundary riverbank; it was thought that invisible "friends" would come and answer questions for him.
+A third version of taghairm was quite different from the others and involved animal sacrifice (of cats).

 An 1825 text described the taghairm: